 The Philadelphia Department of Public Health has a long history of participating in research to improve services and care for the good of the public.
 As required by Department policy, medical ethics and federal regulations, all research that involves human subjects must be reviewed by an Institutional Review Board (IRB) prior to implementation and on an ongoing basis.

-All research involving persons receiving services directly from or funded by/through:
+- Persons receiving services directly from or funded by/through the Department

 Studies must include an investigator or collaborator working for Philadelphia Department of Public Health.

 Health Commissioner’s Office Review Committee

 - the Principal Investigator/CO-PI (applicant) works at a non-City entity,

 - the Principal Investigator/CO-PI (applicant) will share/transmit City data to any non-City entity,